aeyc/TDD-GoogleMaps/README.md

 the user's locaiton and the earth center the given location and the earth center

-\nTest cases are implemented in Java with Selenium, included in report.
+Test cases are implemented in Java with Selenium, included in report.